-Outlook-Sales demand across all of our Component Product Segment's reporting units increased during the first quarter of 2011 compared to the prior year as conditions in the overall economy improved.
-Security products continued to see improved demand over the prior year throughout the remainder of the year due to the diversity of the customers that it serves.
-However, during the later part of the second quarter and through the remainder of the year, our furniture components experienced flat customer demand due to slowing orders in the appliance and office furniture markets as well as a decline in projects driven by government spending.
-Furniture components sales were positively impacted by \$1.9 million relating to the July 2011 acquired business which on a pro forma basis had net sales of \$5.1 million in 2011.
-Due to the current economic situation, it is uncertain whether sales growth will return to furniture components over the next several months, what the future impact on sales the acquired business will be or the extent that sales will grow in the security products during 2012.
+Outlook-Consistent with the current state of the North American economy, overall demand from our customers continues to be subject to instability.
+While we experienced some increase in customer demand across most markets in 2012, it is uncertain the extent that sales will continue to grow during 2013.
 While changes in market demand are not within our control, we are focused on the areas we can impact.
 Staffing levels are continuously evaluated in relation to sales order rates which may result in headcount adjustments, to the extent possible, to match staffing levels with demand.
-We expect our continuous lean manufacturing and cost improvement initiatives, such as the consolidation of our Furniture Components facilities, to positively impact our productivity and result in a more efficient infrastructure.
+We expect our continuous lean manufacturing and cost improvement initiatives to positively impact our productivity and result in a more efficient infrastructure.
 Additionally, we continue to seek opportunities to gain market share in markets we currently serve, to expand into new markets and to develop new product features in order to mitigate the impact of changes in demand as well as broaden our sales base.

 Volatility in the costs of commodity raw materials is ongoing.
-Our primary commodity raw materials are steel, brass, alloyed zinc and stainless steel which together represent approximately 18% of our total cost of goods sold.
-Compared to 2010, our cost of these raw materials increased in 2011 between approximately 10% and 21%.
-We generally seek to mitigate the impact of fluctuations in commodity raw material costs on our margins through improvements in production efficiencies or other operating cost reductions as well as occasionally executing larger quantity tactical spot buys of these raw materials, which may result in higher inventory balances for a period of time.
+Our primary commodity raw materials are zinc, brass and stainless steel, which together represent approximately 10% of our total cost of goods sold.
+We generally seek to mitigate the impact of fluctuations in commodity raw material costs on our margins through improvements in production efficiencies or other operating cost reductions.
 In the event we are unable to offset commodity raw material cost increases with other cost reductions, it may be difficult to recover those cost increases through increased product selling prices or surcharges due to the competitive nature of the markets served by our products.
 Additionally, significant surcharges may negatively affect our margins as they typically only recover the increased cost of the raw material without adding margin dollars resulting in a lower margin percentage.
-Consequently, overall operating margins may be affected by commodity raw material cost pressures as is currently the case.
+Consequently, overall operating margins may be negatively affected by commodity raw material cost pressures.